 The Discipleship Culture Cohort is for Pastors.
-You are invited to commit to meeting from September through June.
-This cohort creates a monthly space for pastors to cultivate their own personal relationship with Jesus and develop a culture of discipleship in the local church.
-This is a safe space for pastors to learn and grow, a space where we work out our own sense of pastoral identity and calling with a community of pastors.
+This is a monthly space for pastors to cultivate their relationship with Jesus and develop a culture of discipleship in the local church.
+This is a safe space for pastors to learn, grow, and work out their own sense of pastoral identity and calling with a community of pastors.
 This is a space of discernment where we regularly meet to prayerfully work out what it means to develop a discipleship culture.
 Please consider joining this cohort for your own soul and to develop a discipleship culture.

 The Discipleship Culture Series is for anyone who is working toward developing a culture of discipleship in the local church – pastors, small group leaders, small group coaches.
 Participating together as a team of leaders from your church provides an exponential opportunity for growth in the discipleship culture at your church.

-The Building Discipleship Culture Small Group series provides training for lay persons and pastors to start a discipleship oriented small group ministry in the local church.
-This group meets monthly on Wednesday evenings starting October 19, 8:00 pm-9:30 pm.
-Sign up here and join us for an information session on September 14 at 8:00 pm.
+This series provides training for lay leaders and pastors to start a discipleship-oriented small group ministry in the local church.
+This group meets monthly on Tuesday evenings starting September 12, 7:30 pm-9:00 pm.

 Who Should Attend